evant/sparkle/docs/notes.md

 Declaring literals is vague in the reference, only giving examples.
 I took them to mean that you can optionally include the type before them, ex: `a number 10` or `the logic no`.

+## Input

+The reference grammar includes the option `the next <type>` but has no examples.
+I decided to allow this phrase with the type matching how you declare a variable (without `a`/`the`). ex: `I asked Twilight the next number.` By adding this you are only being explicit, it does not change the behavior of the report.
+The type must match the type the variable is declared as, or it is a compile error.

+For booleans, any value that can be used to declare one is valid input for parsing. ex: `yes`, `wrong`, `correct`, `false`.

+A prompt can be any expression, it will be evaluated and then printed before asking for input. ex `I asked your favorite number "Is you favorite number " guess " "?`.
+You may also have both `the next <type>` and a prompt, if so, the former proceeds the later. ex: `I asked Applejack the next number "How many apples do you have?"`.